torognes/vsearch/README.md

 ## VSEARCH license and third party licenses

-The VSEARCH code is licensed under the GNU Affero General Public License version 3.
+The VSEARCH code is dual-licensed either under the GNU General Public License version 3 or under the BSD 2-clause license.
+Please see LICENSE.txt for details.

 VSEARCH includes code from Google's [CityHash project](http://code.google.com/p/cityhash/) by Geoff Pike and Jyrki Alakuijala, providing some excellent hash functions available under a MIT license.